semanticvectors/semvecpy/README.md

 * Imports should work relative to the project root directory (this one).
   * We recommend adding this directory to your PYTHONPATH.
 * Module names are preferred with underscore_separators, but there's no firm rule in place.
+* Test for module `.../dir/foo.py` are in `.../dir/foo_test.y`.
+  * This is one of the standard patterns, and it makes it particularly easy to see which modules already have dedicated tests, and whether these files should be moved / renamed if the modules they're testing are renamed.

 ## TODOs